timgfx/csgodoubled-automated/README.md

 In fact streaks like that are more natural for real randomness than you probably think, that is why people may call the site rigged, but it is not (I'm not defending the site, just the algorithm itself).

+#### Why is 'Rainbow' set as the default option?

+Because when you look on the history, you may think it's the safest option to go rainbow - the site don't pay me enough (in fact - they don't pay me at all :anguished:) to say it's true, but...
+Well, you may feel better!

 *[They say it is not, but we don't care, right?](https://www.youtube.com/watch?v=AYnJv68T3MM)